 Lack of planning might have doomed the organization

-The last five years have seen their ups and down for the Mets organization.
+The last five years have seen their ups and down for the New York Mets baseball organization.
 From a World Series appearance in 2015, to a 90+ lose season in 2017.
 Even in the good times of the 2015 play off push, mistakes were made by the organization.
 Mistakes that could impact the Mets team for years to come.

 The Mets have been built on the promise of top notch starting pitching.
 Sandy Alderson acknowledged early on in his tenure as general manager, that home grown, top tier starters would be a priority.